n-reeves/n-reeves.github.io/_posts/2025-1-21-experiment-design-customer-service.md

 This randomness helps account for external factors like time of day, caller mood, or even weather, which might otherwise skew results.
 For example, callers during peak hours may have different expectations than those during quieter times, making randomization critical for isolating the effect of the new method.

 ### Challenges Unique to Call Centers
 Call centers introduce unique challenges, such as variability among agents, geographic diversity of callers, and the difficulty of obtaining consistent feedback.
 Designing experiments that accommodate these factors—like stratifying samples by geography or time of day—ensures more reliable results.

+Additionally, it can be expensive and time-consuming to train your representatives on a new approach to service.
+These costs can increase the risk of altering a service strategy without solid evidence to support their value.

 ## Measuring Customer Experience